 Recinto 23 de Junio

-We hope that you can visit us to see the Long-wattled Umbrella bird and to increase the awareness in our community of the benefits of conservation.
+Please visit us to see the Long-wattled Umbrella bird and to increase the awareness in our community of the benefits of conservation.
 We have enough patches of forest that provide great birds and an unforgettable birding experience.
 Our community lies at the bottom of some hills which can be accessed for a greater variety of birds including the Plate-billed Mountain Toucan.

 During a half day birding excursion we can find many birds including: Swallow-tailed Kite, Gray-headed Kite, Roadside-Hawk, Laughing Falcon, Ruddy Pigeon, Bronze-winged Parrot, Squirrel Cuckoo, Golden-headed Quetzal, Chestnut-mandibled Toucan, Plate-billed Mountain Toucan, Pale-mandibled Aracari, Long-tailed Sylph, Pacific Hornero, Buff-fronter Foliage gleaner, Red-faced Spinetail, Spotted Woodcreeper, Black-headed Tody-Flycatcher, Golden-faced Tyrannulet, Yellow-bellied Elaenia, Ornate-Flycatcher, Piratic Flycatcher, One-colored Becard, Masked-water-tirant, Long-wattled Umbrellabird, Fasciated Wren, House-Wren, Bay Wren, Southern Rough-winged Swallow, Tropical Parula, Slate-throated Whitestart, Blue-necked-Tanager, Swallow Tanager, Fawn-breasted Tanager, Flame-faced Tanager, Lemon-rumped Tanager, White-lined Tanager, Yellow-throated Bush-Tanager, Dusky Bush-Tanager, Black-winged Saltator, Shiny Cowbird, Variable Seedeater, Yellow-bellied Siskin.